atd-schubert/node-webcheck/README.md

 This event have an object with a timestamp and the report of webcheck as argument and is fired when a analyzer finishes.

 #### addAnalysis ({name:mwName, data:data, resource:ro})
-This event have an object with a name of entry, the data that should be saved on the resource and the resource itself as argument and is fired when analysis data is saved with [resource.addAnalysis](#ro.getAnalysis(optName)).
+This event have an object with a name of entry, the data that should be saved on the resource and the resource itself as argument and is fired when analysis data is saved with [resource.addAnalysis](#rogetAnalysisoptName).

 #### addReport ({level:level, name:name, data:data, resource:ro})
-This event have an object with a name of entry, the level of the report, the data that should be saved on the resource and the resource itself as argument and is fired when report data is saved with [resource.addReport](#ro.addReport(optName)).
+This event have an object with a name of entry, the level of the report, the data that should be saved on the resource and the resource itself as argument and is fired when report data is saved with [resource.addReport](#roaddreportlevel-name-data).

 #### resource (resource)
 This is fired when a new resource have been crawled